Air New Zealand offers the following information to help make travelling with children an even more enjoyable experience.

 An alternative to using a car seat inflight is the CARES child restraint system.
 CARES has been approved for use on Air New Zealand flights by the New Zealand CAA (Civil Aviation Authority).

 Please note: the Business Premier lie-flat seats and Premium Economy SpaceSeats™ are sideways facing therefore the seatbelt has an airbag in it.
-This means infant car seats and the CARES restraint system are not able to be used in the Premium Economy SpaceSeat™ on the B777-300 aircraft and Business Premier lie-flat seats on all B747 and B777 aircraft as it would impede the deployment of the airbag in the event of an emergency.
+This means infant car seats and the CARES restraint system are not able to be used in the Premium Economy SpaceSeat™ on the B777-300 aircraft and Business Premier lie-flat seats on all B777 aircraft as it would impede the deployment of the airbag in the event of an emergency.
 Infants under the age of 2 years are still able to be seated on their parent/guardian's lap and will be provided with a specially designed infant's seat belt which will not inhibit the safety features of the airbag seat belt.

 |Infant seat type||Maximum width||Maximum height|